crpalmer/pi-setup/README.txt

 Set the boot mode to be to log pi into the desktop via raspi-config.

-sudo apt-get install chromium-browser x11-xserver-utils
+sudo apt-get install xserver-org lxde lightdm xinit sudo apt-get install chromium-browser x11-xserver-utils

-Add a startup script to "/etc/xdg/lxsession/LXDE/autostart".
+Add a startup script to "~pi/.config/lxsession/LXDE/autostart".
 For example adding:
 @/opt/keezer/lxde-autostart.sh

 Look at keezer.git for an example of what to put in it.